Testing GOV.UK Pay

 You can create a reusable link to integrate your service prototype with GOV.UK Pay, and test with your users.
 This feature only works in test accounts, and not in live accounts.

 Ideally you should build tests to include both the GOV.UK Pay API and its frontend user journey.
 The GOV.UK Pay interface is continuously iterated, so you should not rely on any specific page layout.
 You can still build tests that address form elements such as buttons, using their IDs.
 Alternatively, you can build stubs that will emulate GOV.UK Pay functionality.

 If you experience any problems when testing, please email us at email@example.com.

 The contract you have with GOV.UK Pay requires you to seek written approval from GOV.UK Pay before you conduct any performance testing.
 If you’d like to carry out any kind of performance testing, including in a rate-limiting environment, please contact us at firstname.lastname@example.org.

-When you test your integration, you must not use real card numbers.
+When you test your integration with GOV.UK Pay by submitting a test transaction, you must use mock card numbers.

 |Testing action||Card numbers to use||Card type||Debit/Credit|